Liverpool star Mane undergoes hand surgery

+Liverpool forward Sadio Mane has undergone a "successful" operation on the hand injury he sustained on Senegal duty, the Premier League club announced on Wednesday.

-Mane reportedly broke his thumb in training prior to his country's Africa Cup of Nations qualifier against Sudan on Wednesday (NZDT).
+Mane reportedly broke his thumb in training prior to his country's Africa Cup of Nations qualifier against Sudan on Tuesday.

 The 26-year-old returned to Merseyside for surgery, putting him in doubt for this weekend's Premier League trip to Huddersfield Town.